This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Stop exercising and playing sports if your symptoms from a past injury return.

-Follow up with your primary healthcare provider within 1 week:
+Follow up with your doctor within 1 week:

 Write down any questions you have so you remember to ask them in your follow-up visits.